JameTran/Flappy/README.md

 **To Install:**
 Open the Windows Start Menu and search for Powershell (you may need to run this "as administrator").
-Next, type "pip install pygame" to install the necessary libraries (Python 3.8 is required) ... <uncomplete>
+Next, type "pip install pygame" and "pip install thorpy" to install the necessary libraries (Python 3.8 is required) ... <uncomplete>